Mouse brain - normal - green neurons red astrocytessmaller.jpg

 International Review of Neurobiology

-Garcia CP, Licht-Murava A, Orr AG (invited review)
+Garcia CP, Licht-Murava A, Orr AG

 Astrocytic TDP-43 dysregulation impairs memory by modulating antiviral pathways and interferon-inducible chemokines